jamesonstone/castanon.github.io/completed-works/constrictive-pericarditis.md

 # A Case of Clozapine Induced Constrictive Pericarditis

-Author: Clarissa Castanon, MD Division of Hospital Medicine
+**Author: Clarissa Castanon, MD Division of Hospital Medicine**

+## Case Presentation

-Case Presentation: A 72 year old female with a medical history of anxiety, hypertension, and hypothyroidism presented to the Emergency Room with a complaint of persistent shortness of breath at rest beginning 3 days prior.
+A 72 year old female with a medical history of anxiety, hypertension, and hypothyroidism presented to the Emergency Room with a complaint of persistent shortness of breath at rest beginning 3 days prior.
 Additionally, Patient reported generalized myalgias, repeated low-grade fevers, chills, and reflux-like pain in her chest in conjunction with the onset of shortness of breath.
 Patient also noted paroxysmal nocturnal dyspnea with no visible leg swelling.
 Patient noted her breathing improved when leaning forward.
 Patient had recently traveled to Croatia, Greece and Italy 2 weeks prior to the onset of her symptoms.
 Patient denied recent exposure to sick contacts or recent use of antibiotics.
 Patient denied tobacco, alcohol or illicit drug use.

 Patients medications included: clozapine 50mg daily, amlodipine 5mg daily, atenolol 50mg daily, levothyroxine 125mcgs daily, and sertraline 50mg daily.
 Patient noted the recent addition of Clozapine beginning 2 months prior to the time of presentation.